-Budgets have been approved for a full feasibility study at the Gahcho Kue (Kennady Lake) diamond project in the Northwest Territories, to be operated by De Beers Consolidated Mining on behalf of its joint venture with Mountain Province Diamonds (MPV-T) and Camphor Ventures (CFV-V).
+Budgets have been approved for a full feasibility study at the Gahcho Kue (Kennady Lake) diamond property in the Northwest Territories.
+The project is being operated by

-Field work for the feasibility study, which is budgeted at $25 million, is to start in January.
+Field work for the feasibility study, which is budgeted at $25 million, will start in January.
 The study will be done from a large fly-in camp supplied by Hercules aircraft, rather than by trucks on the Slave winter road.

-De Beers plans geotechnical drilling to determine mining constraints, engineering design and environmental baseline studies.
-The project will need to dewater lakes and further geotechnical study on dewatering will also form part of the program.
+Geotechnical drilling will help determine mining constraints, engineering design and environmental baseline studies.
+The project will entail de-watering lakes, and further geotechnical studies on de-watering will form part of the program.